 MVUU’s strives to be a religious community in which we transform ourselves and our world through love, justice and peace.

-Beginning in one member’s kitchen in 1988, later moving to a triple wide with a view, Mountain Vista UU is currently seeking a new campus to better serve its members and community.
+Beginning in one member’s kitchen in 1988, later moving to a triple wide with a view, Mountain Vista UU is currently looking forward to our new home in northwest Tucson.

 Unitarian Universalist congregations and fellowships govern through democratic processes and, as such, no two organizations will be exactly alike.
-What you are likely to find in common is all who come to our doors are welcome no matter what color, no matter what belief sustains them on their journey—or no belief, no matter whom they choose to love.
+What you are likely to find in common with all UU congregations is Welcome!
+When you come through our doors, we welcome you no matter your color, no matter what belief sustains you on your journey—or no belief, no matter whom you choose to love.
 Our beliefs find expression in our deeds as we are active in social and humanitarian concerns.